teamdigitale/teamdigitale.governo.it/en/people/fabiana-lanotte.md

 And now here I am, with my good ol’ suitcase, ready to relocate for a new great experience.

-Start Date:  January 15th, 2017 subject to confirmation of the Court of Auditors
+Start Date: January 15, 2017

+Period Provided: until September 16, 2018

+Annual Compensation:  € 60,000

-Approved by the Court of Auditors:  The act of appointment is being registered at the Court of Auditors
+Approved by the Court of Auditors:  May 3, 2017